threefoldfoundation/www_threefold_io/content/home/index.md

 ### **Rebooting the Internet, together**

-ThreeFold delivers a sovereign, scalable, peer-to-peer, and co-owned infrastructure layer<br>on top of which to build a new Internet.
+ThreeFold delivers a sovereign, peer-to-peer, and co-owned infrastructure layer to enable a new digital world.<br>
-A participatory movement.
+It's a participatory movement.
 Join in.

 <br>
 <br>